BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/html/_sources/README.rst.txt

 To install this software for CPU usage, you need `gsl
 >2.0 <https://www.gnu.org/software/gsl/>`__ ,
 `lapack <https://www.netlib.org/lapack/lug/node14.html>`__, Python >3.4,
-and NumPy.
+wget, and NumPy.
 To run the examples, you will also need jupyter and matplotlib.
 We generally recommend installing everything, including gcc and g++ compilers, in the conda environment as is shown in the examples here.
 This generally helps avoid compilation and linking issues.
 If you